Geoff: The Generic Optimization Framework & Frontend for Particle Accelerator Controls: Software description

 \subsection{Software functionalities}

 Geoff reduces the complexity of making $m$ optimization problems compatible with $n$ optimization algorithms from $\mathcal{O}(m\cdot{n})$ to $\mathcal{O}(m+n)$.
-The framework speeds up development and deployment of optimization tasks and provides a default GUI for operators to interact with it.
+The advantage is two-fold: For one, a newly developed algorithm can be used immediately on any existing problem, speeding up its adoption.
+For another, a given problem can be solved with a wide range of different algorithms, depending on situational context and evolving expertise of operators\cite{kain:ipac2024-tups55}.

-At all points, users and plugin developers have full freedom to use either the high-level abstractions of the Geoff utilities library, or to directly use the features of the underlying controls system.
+At all points, plugin developers have full freedom to use either the high-level abstractions of the Geoff utilities library, or to directly use the features of the underlying controls system.
 This allows plugins to solve not only simple toy problems, but also more complex ones, where e.g.\ an accelerator device is known to behave in an unusual fashion but it is not feasible to fix the issue at the source\cite{kain:ipac2024-tups55}.

 Because plugins are \emph{independent packages} with their own dependency declarations, they can scale from minimal proof-of-concept implementations to complex state machines that call out to subprocesses or request data from the accelerator's monitoring devices.
 Because plugins have their own versioning scheme, faulty upgrades are trivial to roll back without excessive downtime in the accelerator.